Geoff1900/Geoff1900.github.io/docs/how-to-write-a-sad.md

 ---
-title: how to write a solutions architecture
+title: how to write a SAD
 permalink: /how-to-write-a-sad/
 show_sidebar: true
 menubar: menu